FREQUENTLY ASKED QUESTIONS

 7. How long does the hiring process take?

-The process will take approximately seven months from the time of application to when applicants are notified of hire.
+The process will take approximately seven months to a year from the time of application to when applicants are notified of hire.

 8. When and where is the next test?